A tale of two moduli spaces: logarithmic and multi-scale differentials: Logarithmic rubber maps

 Over a given geometric point of $B$, write $N+1$ for the cardinality of the image of $\beta$; since the latter is totally ordered, there is a unique isomorphism~$\tau$ of totally ordered sets between the image of $\beta$ and $\{0,-1,\ldots, -N\}$.
 The composition \be \ell \coloneqq \tau \circ \beta \ee is then called the \emph{normalized level function} associated with~$\beta$.

-\begin{remark} This definition will be unpacked in \ref{sec:unpacking_rub_definition}, but for now we make a couple of remarks on how it differs from that given in Marcus--Wise \cite{MarcusWiseLog}.
-Firstly, they declare the image of~$\beta$ to have \emph{smallest} element 0; this makes no material difference, and the reason for our choice of conventions is explained in \ref{appendix:sign_conventions}.
+\begin{remark} This definition will be unpacked in~\ref{sec:unpacking_rub_definition}, but for now we make a couple of remarks on how it differs from that given in Marcus--Wise \cite{MarcusWiseLog}.
+Firstly, they declare the image of~$\beta$ to have \emph{smallest} element 0; this makes no material difference, and the reason for our choice of conventions is explained in the appendix.

-More significantly, condition (2) is not stated by Marcus and Wise.
+More significantly, condition~\eqref{d:r-2} is not stated by Marcus and Wise.
 However, it is assumed, for example in datum (R1) in Section 5.5 of their paper.
-Most of their results go through without this condition, but it is necessary for making a connection to the spaces of rubber maps of Jun Li, Graber-Vakil etc., and is also necessary for the comparison results in the present paper. \end{remark}
+Most of their results go through without this condition, but it is necessary for making a connection to the spaces of rubber maps of Li, Graber--Vakil, \textit{etc.}, and is also necessary for the comparison results in the present paper.

+In fact, dropping condition~\eqref{d:r-2} (and thus passing to the space of Marcus and Wise) is exactly the same as taking the coarse moduli space of $\cat{Rub}$ relative to $\mathfrak M$.
+We write $\cat{Rub}^{\MW}$ for this space.
+Combining Theorem~4.3.2 and Proposition 5.1.2 of \cite{MarcusWiseLog} shows that the space $\cat{Rub}^{\MW}$ is an algebraic space over the relative Picard stack over $\mathfrak M$.
+However, because the line bundle $\ca O(\beta)$ is canonically trivial along the locus where $\beta$ takes value 0, the map from $\cat{Rub}^{\MW}$ to the relative Picard stack factors via the relative Picard space, so that $\cat{Rub}^{\MW}$ is an algebraic space over $\mathfrak M$.
+On the other hand, $\cat{Rub} \to \cat{Rub}^{\MW}$ is a root stack (see the proof of~\ref{thm:rub_smooth} for more details), and so the relative coarse space of $\cat{Rub}$ is exactly $\cat{Rub}^{\MW}$. \end{remark}